-It is important to note that Under section 106 of the Sex Discrimination Act 1984 (Cth) employers can be liable if an employee commits sexual harassment, and if the employer did not take reasonable steps to ensure the offending employee does not commit further harassment.
-2
+After all, it’s in an employer’s interests to take action in response.
+Under section 106 of the Sex Discrimination Act 1984 (Cth) employers can be liable for sexual harassment, if the employer did not take reasonable steps to ensure the offending employee does not commit further harassment.

-If you believe you or a friend/family member have been sexually assaulted at the workplace than you should seek legal advice.
-The employment law specialists at Shine Lawyers are available to speak about your case confidentially, contact us now for an obligation-free consultation.
+If you believe you or a friend/family member have been sexually assaulted or harassed in the workplace then you should seek legal advice.
+Shine Lawyers Employment Law specialists can help you to understand your rights and legal options, and will treat your case confidentially.
+Contact us today for an obligation-free consultation.